fmenardo/sim_cluster_MTB/README.md

-# Pipeline to simulate the evoluton of genome sequences of MTB under different conditions
+# Pipeline to simulate the evolution of genome sequences of MTB under different conditions

+The pipeline is explained in the preprint "XXXXXXX".

 The pipeline was tested on Ubuntu and CentOS.